 Hippocrates, the Greek “father of Western Medicine,” once described walking as “man’s best medicine.”
-We often take our ability to walk for granted; for example, observe how many people will drive their car a short distance to the neighborhood market to pick up some groceries when they could walk instead and perform the same chore at a fraction of the cost while simultaneously earning the physical and mental dividends of a walk.
+We often take our ability to walk for granted; for example, observe how many people will drive their car a short distance to the neighborhood market to pick up some groceries when they could walk instead.
+They could choose to perform the same chore at a fraction of the cost while simultaneously earning the physical and mental dividends of a walk.

-Close your eyes for a moment and try to imagine not being able to walk; for example, imagine that you were one of millions of people who were affected with a severely debilitated hip joint caused by arthritis.
-In this unpleasant scenario, simple tasks that you now take for granted — getting out of bed, climbing stairs, and walking to the market —would become painful; you might become dependent on a cane, crutches or pain relief medication.
+Close your eyes for a moment and try to imagine not being able to walk.
+Imagine that you are one of millions of people who were affected with a severely debilitated hip joint caused by arthritis.
+In this unpleasant scenario, simple tasks that you now take for granted—getting out of bed, climbing stairs, walking to the market—would become painful; you might become dependent on a cane, crutches or pain relief medication.
 In severe cases, most of your independence in the form of your mobility (your ability to walk), would be gone: certainly, this would be a frightening scenario for any of us.

-Fortunately, for sufferers of sever hip debilitation, talented and skilled orthopedic surgeons can replace the hip with a prosthesis.
-Currently, more than 600,000 total hip replacements are carried out world-wide each year.
+Fortunately, for sufferers of severe hip debilitation, talented and skilled orthopedic surgeons can replace the hip with a prosthesis.
+Currently, a total of more than 600,000 hip replacements are carried out worldwide each year.
 Roughly 180,000 are performed in the U.S. In most cases, these surgeries are successful and allow the patient to regain mobility, independence, and quality of life.

 Hip Prosthesis Design